 Below are just some of the many ways to become more involved in the life of the parish…

 All adults are welcome!
-Our adult choir currently meets on Thursday nights at 7 p.m. for rehearsal, and warms up before the service at 8:30 a.m. on Sundays.
+Our adult choir currently meets on Thursday afternoons a 4:30 p.m. for rehearsal, and warms up before the service at 8:30 a.m. on Sundays.
 We sing most Sundays from September through June, for special services, and occasionally during the summer.
 We’d love to have you join our group!

 Contact our choirmaster, Bobbi Reese, for more information.
 Bobbi can be reached at email@example.com.

 Hospitality & Coffee Hour

+Our coffee hour is one of our highlights!
+The family-like atmosphere embraces the newcomer and member alike.
+Our home-baked snack makers are some of the BEST in St. Louis, and they always share their “sweet” nature in more ways than one!
 We not only invite, but we encourage worshipers to join us after the Sunday service for some time of fellowship and friendship as we grow as a community caring for one another.